CoreMino; Minocin; Minolira; Solodyn; Ximino

 - It is used to treat pimples (acne).

-- If you are trying to get pregnant or father a child.
+- If your child may become pregnant or father a child.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.